Is there any such thing as St. Peter’s Basilica tickets and should you get one? Do you need St. Peter’s Basilica skip the line tickets?

 Wednesday Papal Audience

-The audience takes place in St Peter’s Square, and consists of teachings and a readings in Italian, and several other languages.
-The Papal Audience culminates in a group prayer with those in attendance.
+The audience takes place in St Peter’s Square, and consists of teachings and readings in Italian, and several other languages.
+The Papal Audience culminates in a group prayer.

 The event usually starts at around 10:00 – 10:30 am and can last between one and one and a half hours.
 Many people arrive up to three hours earlier in order to secure the best spot.
 The gates open at 7:30 am.